charlenelyu/pro-mern-stack/README.md

     - Since this field need to take multiple arguments, one for each property of the issue being added, we can define a new type called `issueInputs` as an object that has the fields we need for the input.
     - GraphQL needs a different specification when it comes to input types.
 Instead of using the `type` keyword, we have to use the `input` keyword.
   - Define a resolver for `issueAdd` that takes in an `IssueInput` type and creates a new issue in the in-memory database.
+- Create API Integration
+  - Before making the API call, we need a query with the values of the fields filled in.
+Use a template string to generate such a query within the `createIssue()` method in `IssueList`.
+  - Use this query to execute `fetch` asynchronously.
+- Query Variables
+  - Using query strings for dynamic user input can be quite erroe-prone.
+Instead, we can use *variables* in GraphQL to factor dynamic values out of the query and pass them as a separate dictionary.
+  - To use variables, we have to name the operation first, which is done by specifying a name right after the `query` or `mutation` field specification.
+  - Next, the input value has to be replaced with a variable name.
+Variable names start with the `$` character.
+  - To supply the value of the variable, we need to send it across in a JSON object that is separate from the query string.
+- Input Validations
+  - A common way to validate input in GraphQL schema is to use enumeration types (*enums*).
+These will be dealt with as strings both in the client as well as in the server.
+  - GraphQL schema supplies default values in case the input is not given.
+This can be done by adding an `=` symbol and the default value after the type specification.
+  - For programmatic validations, we have to have them before saving a new issue in `server.js`.
+- Display Errors
+  - Create a common utility function called `graphQLFetch` that handles all API calls and report errors.
+This will be an async function since we’ll be calling `fetch()` using `await`.
+  - All transport errors will be thrown from within the call to `fetch()`, so the call to `fetch()` and the subsequent retrieval of the body should be within a `try-catch` block.
+  - Display Errors using `alert` in the `catch` block.
+  - Once the `fetch` is complete, we’ll look for errors as part of `result.errors`.
+The error code can be found within `error.extensions.code`.
+For `BAD_USER_INPUT`, we’ll need to join all the validation errors together and show it to the user.
+For all other error codes, we’ll display the code and the message as they are received.
+  - Finally, return `result.data` in this utility function.
+The caller can check if any data was returned, and if so, use that.

 ### troubleshooting

 - On **page 92**, the command for installing npm packages should be `npm install graphql@0 apollo-server-express@2.3`, which sets the dependencies for `apollo-server-express` to version 2.3+.
 Otherwise, there will be a `cannot find module` error when trying to start the server.
+- On page 125 Listing 5-17: the function shown as `function validateIssue(_, { issue })` should be `function issueValidate(issue)`.

 ---